rayova/cdk-ecs-keycloak/API.md

 [NlbPortPublisherProps](#wheatstalk-cdk-ecs-keycloak-nlbportpublisherprops)|Information about a network load balancer to create.
 [PrivateDnsNamespaceProviderProps](#wheatstalk-cdk-ecs-keycloak-privatednsnamespaceproviderprops)|Props for creating a private Dns Namespace.
 [ServerlessAuroraDatabaseProviderProps](#wheatstalk-cdk-ecs-keycloak-serverlessauroradatabaseproviderprops)|Basic props for creating a serverless Aurora database cluster.
-[VpcInfo](#wheatstalk-cdk-ecs-keycloak-vpcinfo)|Information about the VPC other providers may opt to privde their resources in.
+[VpcInfo](#wheatstalk-cdk-ecs-keycloak-vpcinfo)|Information about the VPC other providers may opt to use to host their resources.

 **Interfaces**